 Gaming performance depends on a lot of things.
 Obviously, the hardware specs you have (processor, RAM, and graphics card) play the most vital role in computer performance, smoothness, and the quality of gameplay.
 But beyond these, you can push your existing system harder to gain some extra performance in gaming.
 Registry tweaks are one of these ways to achieve that.
-In this article, we’re going to dig deep into the topic of how to improve gaming by editing the registry.
-By the end of this article, you will know How to Improve Gaming by Editing Registry and all the whereabouts.
+In this article, we’re going to dig deep into the topic of how to improve gaming by editing the registry editor for gaming.
+By the end of this article, you will know How to Improve Gaming by Editing Registry and the best regedit settings for gaming.

 As gaming is very much dependent on the graphics system of your PC.
-So, updating the drivers are must.
+So, updating the drivers are a must.
 You can find and update drivers manually to get the best output from your system.
+You can check the task manager also to know more about the system resources.

 What is Registry Editor?

-Registry editor or Windows Registry is kind of like a long database, with paths and their respective values that determine the low-level settings of Windows, its drivers, UI, and many more features.
-While editing the registry can be great for troubleshooting and optimizing, you must be cautious while doing so because tweaking the wrong values might create lots of issues with your computer.
-So, before doing this, we suggest you backup your data or the entire system.
+Registry editor or Windows Registry is kind of like a long database, with paths and their respective values that determine the low-level settings of Windows, its drivers, UI, and many more features to optimize Windows.
+While editing the registry can be great for troubleshooting and optimizing, you must be cautious while doing so because you tweak the wrong values might create lots of issues with your computer.
+So, before doing this, we suggest you backup your data or the entire system and know the best Regedit tweaks for gaming to operate the PC in game mode.
+You can also set the Regedit GPU priority to optimize Windows in game mode there.
 It’s best to back up the registry before editing.

-To launch the registry editor, press Windows key + R to open Run, then type “Regedit” and hit enter.
+To launch the registry editor, press Windows key + R to open Run, then type “Regedit” and hit enter to enter into regedit for gaming.
 You can also search for it in the windows search bar.

-Now that we’ve launched and backed up the registry editor, it’s time to improve gaming by editing the registry.
-You won’t see a huge difference in performance, but the general experience, fps, and other sectors should be improved towards the gaming experience.
+Now that we’ve launched and backed up the registry editor, it’s time to improve gaming for game mode by editing the registry and optimize Windows.
+You won’t see a huge difference in performance, but the general experience, fps drops, and other sectors should be improved towards the gaming experience.

 If you do gaming on a laptop then you can increase the FPS also.
 Online gaming is very much popular.
 You should have a good internet connection.
 So, you must choose the best ethernet cable.
 You should also ping a port to check the connection’s stability and latency.

-Now, go to these specified locations by scrolling or directly copying and pasting them on the location box of your registry editor, and edit the values as given.
+Now, go to these specified locations by scrolling or directly copying and pasting them on the location box of your registry editor or Regedit gaming editor, and edit the Regedit gaming tweaks given value.
 You may find one or two of them missing, dependent on your system.
 You can leave those.
 Note that all values given here are Hexadecimal by default.

 Here on the right side, you can see SearchOrderConfig.
 Double click on it and set the value data to 0, then click OK.